ChengjunCao/Cocktail-DB-General-Assembly/README.md

 The project consumes data from [CocktailDB API](https://www.thecocktaildb.com/api.php).

-The site can be run locally by cloning the repository and type ```npm i``` and then ```npm run serve``` in the terminal.
+The site can be run locally by cloning the repository and typing ```npm i``` and then ```npm run serve``` in the terminal.

 ### App overview

-The application allow a user to search for a cocktail by single ingredient or name of the cocktail, returning the results under the search input.
+The application allows a user to search for a cocktail by single ingredient or name of the cocktail, returning the results under the search input.

 Clicking on a cocktail provides information on the ingredients and instructions on how to make the cocktail.